LeoSSpecht/graph-vizualizer/README.md

 # A simple graph vizualizer project

-- Show vertex ID and edge id
 - Import and export graphs
   - Import and export multiple graphs
 - Some default graphs
 - Actual A*
+- Manual and explanation
+- Toggle weights and IDs
+- Show current state (visited, min heap, backtrack)